kpratt97/post-install-config/README.md

 </p>
 <p>
- Department host many departments of the osTicket, the status of the department will determine its visibility as well as if tickets can be roted the that department
+ The Department host many sub departments of the osTicket, the status of the department will determine its visibility as well as if tickets can be routed the that department
 </p>
 <br />